weggert2/spacewar/README.md

 cmake --build . --config Release --parallel 6 cmake --install .
 ```

-I don't own a Mac but I'm sure XCode can interpret CMake.

 Run from within the install directory so that the binary can find the assets.